arief25ramadhan/advanced-lane-finding-1/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-My solution consists of two files:
+My solution consists of three files:

-* *P2_pipeline.py* contains the pipeline for image/video processing, and
+* *P2_pipeline.py* contains the pipeline for image/video processing
-* *AdvancedLaneFinding.py* contains the class and function definitions.
+* *AdvancedLaneFinding.py* contains the class and function definitions for the pipeline and for image/video processing
+* *test.py* runs image/video processing based on input parameters

 I imported *AdvancedLaneFinding.py* as *alf* in the pipeline to access the defined functions.